30Aniket/Graph-Convolutional-Networks-GCNs/README.md

 # Graph-Convolutional-Networks-GCNs
-To explore Graph Convolutional Networks (GCNs) by building a simple graph using the NetworkX library.
+To explore Graph Convolutional Networks (GCNs) by building a simple graph using the NetworkX library and implementing a forward pass of GCN.

 Reference:
 Kipf Thomas N. and Welling Max, "Semi-Supervised Classification with Graph Convolutional Networks",